The Red River Gorge Geological Area is a paradise for outdoor enthusiasts of all kinds.

 2. Wildcat Trail

-The Wildcat is a short hike that can be combined with others in the area or hiked on its own as an out-and-back route (just double the mileage).
+The Wildcat trail is an excellent short hike that can be combined with others in the area or hiked on its own as an out-and-back route (just double the 1.9-mile distance).

 The route ends at the Swift Camp Creek trail.
 You can extend your day by looping back to where you started from here.